 More Tips and Variations to Make this Cauliflower Leek Soup

 You can either use parchment paper on your sheet pan when roasting the cauliflower or not.
-Keep in mind, though, that parchment paper will make things a little easier clean-up wise.
+Keep in mind, though, that parchment paper will make cleanup a little easier.
 Though, I didn’t use it here.
 You do you!

 I highly recommend garnishing with croutons (homemade ones).
 They’re buttery and fabulous and add a lovely texture to this cauliflower leek soup.